Top 5 Best Telescope for Land Viewing

 Crafted from premium materials, the Celestron Scope is best for those who know they want to pursue land viewing as something more than a hobby, like photographers or scientists.
 It provides true-to-life colors, maximum light transmission, and can attach to a DSLR camera.

-Additionally, this scope is waterproof and fog proof with a durable armored body, so it can stand up to being in the outdoors for long periods and even getting dropped.
+Additionally, this scope is waterproof and fog proof with a durable armored body, so it can stand up to being outdoors for long periods and even getting dropped.
 The dual-speed focusing mechanism means getting your subject in focus is easy and quick, so you never miss a moment.

 MaxUSee Refractor Telescope